anocweb/apt-ex-package-manager/docs/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the GNU General Public License v3.0.

 ---